data-apis/scipy-2023-presentation/paper.rst

 **Deference.** Where possible, the array API standard should defer to existing, widely-used standards.
-For example, the accuracy and precision of numerical functions should not be specified beyond the guidance included in IEEE 754 (TODO: citation).
+For example, the accuracy and precision of numerical functions should not be specified beyond the guidance included in IEEE 754 :cite:`IEEE754`.

 **Universality.** Standardized APIs and behavior should reflect common usage among a wide range of existing array libraries.
 Accordingly, with rare